Vyral/shannon-doser/about.md

 ### Chandra Ward

 A native of the Seattle area and a graduate of Washington State University, Chandra began serving the residents of Kansas City as a Realtor in 2013.
 Focusing on first time buyers, law enforcement and first responders, Chandra loves selling homes in Johnson and Wyandotte counties.
 A mother of two, Chandra strives to guide her clients with expertise and integrity and assist them with professionalism in some of the biggest decisions they make.
-You won't find a better advocate than Chandra\!<br>&nbsp;
+You won’t find a better advocate than Chandra\!<br>&nbsp;

 ---